 Some of the things you can expect on these incredible mule rides include spectacular views of both the canyon and its surrounding landscape, as well as a fascinating insight into how this incredible natural wonder was formed.

-Reservations for mule trips must be booked online in advance, and are extremely competitive – be sure to plan way in advance if you’d like to experience this while visiting the Grand Canyon!
-They’ll give you the chance to explore this rugged landscape like never before!
+Reservations for mule trips must be booked online in advance, and are extremely quick to go – plan way in advance if you’d like to hoof it to the bottom of the canyon.

 See Related: Useful Tips for Long Distance Train Travel